 "Celestial and spell-bounding compositions alternating between spoken word and emotional flights of lyricism, astounding us with beauty.
 Brilliant, luminous and cathartic.
 Puts shoegaze back into a state of grace"- Les Oreilles Curieuses (France)

-Pronounced "holy sonic icons" by legendary BBC 3/Soho Radio broadcaster Max Reinhardt, their work described by France’s Les Oreilles Curieuses as "celestial and spell-bounding compositions alternating between spoken word and emotional flights of lyricism, astounding us with beauty - brilliant, luminous and cathartic”, Bipolar Explorer are an NYC-based experimental dreamscape trio consisting of Summer Serafin (vocals, spoken word), Michael Serafin-Wells (guitars, vocals, bass, synth, organ, melodica, tape loops and percussion) and Sylvia Solanas (spoken word French/English, backing vocals).
+Pronounced “holy sonic icons” by legendary BBC 3/Soho Radio broadcaster Max Reinhardt, their work described by France’s Les Oreilles Curieuses as “celestial and spell-bounding compositions alternating between spoken word and emotional flights of lyricism, astounding us with beauty - brilliant, luminous and cathartic”, Bipolar Explorer are an NYC-based experimental dreampop trio consisting of Summer Serafin (vocals, spoken word), Michael Serafin-Wells (guitars, vocals, baritone guitar, bowed guitar, bass, Moog synth, organ, melodica, tape loops, spoken word and percussion) and Sylvia Solanas (spoken word French/English, backing vocals).

-Instructive as to the band’s process is the 2019 documentary directed and shot by Sylvia Solanas for Slugg Records, The Making of “Til Morning Is Nigh.”
+Additionally instructive as to the band’s process is the 2019 documentary directed and shot by Ms. Solanas for Slugg Records: The Making of “Til Morning Is Nigh.”
 Comprised of an six-part interview with Michael, filmed on location in iconic settings around New York City, and including five videos from Til Morning (2018) itself, the film was rolled out episodically over six consecutive weeks on the band’s YouTube channel and can now be seen in its entirety both there and on the Slugg Records website.

 As Michael told Indiemusic’s Raphael Duprez in a feature about the band (February 2017): “All of this is entirely for her.
 I often say that our music, each album, is of, for and about her.
 It’s my way of telling people about her and talking to her myself.
 That’s the “for’ and “about” parts of the equation.
 And Summer remains an integral part of the band - not only as its inspiration but, because I have lots of her isolated vocals from other recording sessions - as her voice, both spoken and singing, graces each record.
 I’ll write songs and fly in her voice.
 Summer isn’t the main reason BPX goes on, she’s the only reason.
 She is the reason.
 And I think I can trust that I’m doing things for the right reason if I always know the reason for it is her.
 Not out of any ambition other than to honor and conjure her.
 She’s my conscience."